 Participants will provide a sample for DNA sequencing.
 Sequencing is the process of reading the letters of your DNA.
 This study may sequence your whole genome.
 Over time, you may be asked to provide additional samples for research purposes.
 The research team will collect health information about you from your medical record and may ask you questions about your health using surveys or other data collection method.

 Amyloidosis (ATTR) Cardiomyopathy (CM) is a progressive, fatal disease in which amyloid deposits build up slowly, over the course of many years to cause organ damage.
-This study is evaluating the safety and tolerability of a new drug called AG10 administered to adult patients with symptomatic transthyretin amyloid cardiomyopathy.
-The participant will be randomized to the study drug or placebo and take the study drug two times per day for 28 days.
+This study will continue to evaluate the safety and tolerability of a new drug called acoramidis given to adult patients with symptomatic transthyretin amyloid cardiomyopathy.
+All participants will be given the study medication, which is taken by mouth twice a day.

 This study is enrolling subjects who participated in the AG10 301 study, and are eligible to enroll in this study within 30 days of completing the 30 month visit for the AG10 301 study.
 This study is expected to last approximately 5 years and will have in person visits at day 1, month 1 and then every 6 months along with phone visits quarterly when an in person visit is not required.